 Exhibitors agree to ship and store their materials at their own risk and expense.
 Shipping, storage, and delivery arrangements may be made with the official exhibit services contractor, GES.
 Complete shipping and customs brokerage information will be available in the Exhibitor Services Manual.
 Back to Top

 Exhibitors who plan to use a service contractor other than GES must notify ISHLT in writing no later than March 16, 2020.
-An Independent Exhibit Contractor form can be obtained from the ISHLT2020 website
+An Independent Exhibit Contractor form can be obtained here

 .
 Such contractors are required to comply with all rules and regulations of the show.
 Such contractors must supply a Certificate of Insurance and form to ISHLT no later than March 6, 2020.
 Back to Top